Hithaishi-H/Hithaishi/_pages/about.md

   - /about.html
 ---

+My name is Hithaishi Hewageegana (pronounced He-thai-she Hea-wa-gee-ga-na).
-Welcome!
-I am a Postdoctoral Research Fellow in the
+I am a PhD in Coastal Engineering.

+I am a Coastal Engineer with expertise in coastal hydrodynamics and morphodynamic processes.
+My experties lies in numerical modelling of coastal processes.